-See the flow chart at the end of the synopsis table for the schematic of the study visits and procedures of main observations (Figure 1) Sample Size Approximately 230 subjects in total (enrolling ~115 to start with the Test lens and ~115 to start with the Control lens) will be targeted to be enrolled in this study, with the aim to complete approximately 200 subjects (~100 in each of the 2 lens wear sequences).
-Study Duration Subject enrollment will last 8 weeks per site.
-Once enrolled, subjects will be in the study for approximately 4 weeks, making the entire study approximately 12 weeks in duration.
-Anticipated Study Population Subjects will be male and female of any race and ethnicity, age 18 through 39, habitual wearers of spherical silicone hydrogel contact lenses within the power range of -1.00 through -6.00 D. Subjects will be targeted in a 7:3 ratio based on habitual lens wear (7 habitual daily disposable wearers versus 3 habitual daily wear reusable wearers).
-Eligibility Criteria - Inclusion Potential subjects must satisfy all of the following criteria to be enrolled in the study: Inclusion Criteria after Screening The subject must: 1.
-Read, understand, and sign the STATEMENT OF INFORMED CONSENT and receive a fully executed copy of the form.
-2. Appear able and willing to adhere to the instructions set forth in this clinical protocol.
-3. Be between 18 and 39 (inclusive) years of age at the time of screening.
-4. By self-report, habitually wear spherical silicone hydrogel soft contact lenses in both eyes in a daily reusable or daily disposable wear modality (i.e. not extended wear modality).
-Habitual wear is defined as a minimum of 6 hours of wear per day, for a minimum of 5 days per week during the past 30 days.
-5. Have a habitual contact lens prescription that is current within the prior 6 months, and they must have worn that prescription for at least 2 weeks prior to entering the study.
-Inclusion Criteria following Baseline Evaluation
+Anticipated Study Population Subjects must be habitual wearers of silicone hydrogel contact lenses worn on a daily wear basis.
+Subjects can be of any gender, race, and ethnicity that meet the eligibility criteria.
+Eligibility Criteria - Inclusion Potential subjects must satisfy all of the following criteria to be enrolled in the study: Inclusion Criteria following Screening The subject must: 1.
+Read, understand, and sign the STATEMENT OF INFORMED CONSENT and receive a fully executed copy of the form.2.
+Appear able and willing to adhere to the instructions set forth in this clinical protocol.3.
+Be between 18 and 65 (inclusive) years of age at the time of screening.4.
+By self-report, habitually wear spherical silicone hydrogel soft contact lenses in both eyes in a daily reusable or daily disposable wear modality (i.e. not extended wear modality).
+Habitual wear is defined as a minimum of 6 hours of wear per day, for a minimum of 5 days per week during the past 30 days.5.
+Possess a wearable pair of spectacles that provide correction for distance vision.
+Inclusion Criteria at Baseline Evaluation 6.
+The spherical equivalent of the subject's vertex corrected distance refraction must be between -1.00 D and -6.00 D (inclusive) in each eye.7.
+The magnitude of the cylindrical component of the subject's vertex-corrected distance refraction must be between 0.00 D and 1.00 D (inclusive) in each eye.8.
+The best corrected, monocular, distance visual acuity must be 20/25 or better in each eye.